 Virginia Woolf famously wrote that in December 1910 there was a fundamental change in human nature.
 A startling remark, prompted perhaps by the dizzying pace of change in the period that led up to World War I. For Woolf, as well as many upper-class Britons, the political, economic, and social stability of the long Victorian era was crumbling.
 (Will we be able to look back and pinpoint a similar demarcation in our own times?
-There’s lots of resonances with our own times in the books below.)
+There are lots of resonances with our own times in the books below.)

 In Britain, industrialization, with the accompanying push for trade unions, was changing the relationships among the classes.
 Members of Parliament fought over an historic bill that would limit the power of the House of Lords and debated Home Rule for Ireland.
 Trusted servants were publishing exposés of their employers’ private lives and militant suffragists had taken to the streets.
 Motor cars, planes, and expanded railway connections had begun to change people’s lives in fundamental ways.
 In the political sphere, Russia and the European powers were engaged in an arms race that was supposed to guarantee peace but really ensured that armies were at the brink of war.
 Kaiser Wilhelm’s expansionist adventures and rhetoric, especially his vow to achieve naval supremacy over England, was a threat that spoke directly to the hearts of British Empire builders.
 Woolf’s perceptive comment recognized that, at least for the British, times were changing in irreversible and unexpected ways.